List of Dr. Feelgood members: 1971–1983

-1983 onwards
+1983 onward

-The lineup of Brilleaux, Russell, Mitchell and Morris released four studio albums between 1984 and 1987.
+The line-up of Brilleaux, Russell, Mitchell and Morris released four studio albums between 1984 and 1987.
 However, after touring for the first three months of 1989, Russell took a temporary leave of absence from the band when his infant daughter died of cot death syndrome.
 Former guitarist Gypie Mayo returned for a string of dates as the band continued their European tour, before Russell left permanently after a short French run in May and Steve Walwyn joined in his place.
 In 1991, during the recording of the band's first album in four years, Primo, Mitchell left Dr. Feelgood; the recordings were completed by temporary fill-in Ben Connelly and later Dave Bronze.
 Craig Rhind took over for the subsequent touring cycle when Bronze was unavailable due to commitments with Procol Harum.

-During the recording of The Feelgood Factor in 1993, frontman Brilleaux was diagnosed with Hodgkin lymphoma.
+During the recording of The Feelgood Factor in 1993, front-man Brilleaux was diagnosed with Hodgkin lymphoma.
 The band ceased touring as a result, but performed a final pair of shows on 24 and 25 January 1994 at their own Dr. Feelgood Music Bar in Canvey Island, which was recorded for the live album Down at the Doctors.
-Ian Gibbons performed keyboards at the shows.
+Ian Gibbons performed on keyboards at the shows.
 Just over two months later, on 7 April 1994, Brilleaux died of his illness at the age of 41.
-Following the death of their frontman, Dr. Feelgood disbanded, before returning in June 1995 with new frontman Pete Gage joining returning members Walwyn, Mitchell and Morris.
-Live album On the Road Again was issued in 1996, Gage left in August 1999 and former Animals II frontman Robert Kane took his place.
+Following the death of Brilleaux, Dr. Feelgood disbanded, before returning in June 1995 with new singer Pete Gage joining returning members Walwyn, Mitchell and Morris.
+A live album On the Road Again was issued in 1996, Gage left in August 1999 and former Animals II singer Robert Kane took his place.

 On 16 June 2021, it was announced that Walwyn was "unavailable to play live shows for the foreseeable future".
 Later concerts were played by former guitarist Gordon Russell, whom Walwyn had replaced 32 years before.